webfactory/WebfactoryPolyglotBundle/readme.md

 Data model
 ----------

 There is a main doctrine entity (e.g. `Document`) that contains all fields of the entity of which some are language specific.

-There are two types of translations: one "master translation" and any number of "secondary translations"
+There are two types of translations: one "master translation" and any number of "secondary translations":

 * The master translation is stored in the main entity (`Document`) itself.
 This is why the main entity is marked with a "primary locale" which indicates the language of the master translation.
 * The secondary translations are stored in a separate doctrine entity (e.g. `DocumentTranslation`) that contains only the language specific fields (and some metadata, see example below).
 Both entities are connected via doctrine relations.